noomdalv/rails_api/README.md

 # Capstone Project: Ruby on Rails API

-> This project application is aimed to build a fully functional API with Ruby on Rails and to be used as a production back-end database, it supports user registration and entry records for the [React Order Tracker] application and implements user authentication via session cookies in the web browser.
+> This project application is aimed to build a fully functional API with Ruby on Rails and to be used as a production back-end database, it supports user registration and entry records for the [React Activity Tracker] application and implements user authentication via session cookies in the web browser.

 ## Built With